fernandomantoan/zf-design-patterns-sample/README.md

 * Observer

 Besides that, there are also the design patterns included in Zend Framework code itself, but that was not included in the monograph focus.

+# To dos

+The code itself must be refactored to use the Zend Framework best practices and to use the english language in the application code base.